willynilly/cff-author-updater/README.md

 - Enriches metadata using GitHub profiles and ORCID lookups
 - Skips duplicate authors using multiple identity checks
 - Posts a pull request comment with the proposed CFF content, which can be manually copied to update the `CITATION.cff`.
 The comment also contains a detailed breakdown of each new author's qualifying contributions, grouped by category (commits, PR comments, reviews, issues, etc.), with clickable links to each contribution.
 It also contains warnings and logging information to help provide context for authorship detection and processing.
-- Optionally invalidates pull request when a new author is missing from the `CITATION.cff`.
+- Options for invalidating pull request when a new author is missing from the `CITATION.cff`, when there are duplicate authors, or when `cffconvert` fails to validate `CITATION.cff`.
-- Outputs updated `CITATION.cff` file and detailed contributions in a JSON file for other workflow steps to use.
+- Outputs updated `CITATION.cff` file, detailed contributions in a JSON file, validation metadata, and logs for other workflow steps to use.

 ---